Wirecloud/wirecloud/docs/development/platform/themes.md

 1. If you don't want to distribute or share it with other WireCloud instances you can simply drop the theme folder inside your WireCloud instance folder.
-    Then you can configure your WireCloud instance for using your them by editing the `settings.py` file and modifying the [`THEME_ACTIVE` setting](../../installation_guide/#theme_active).
+    Then you can configure your WireCloud instance for using your theme by editing the `settings.py` file and modifying the [`THEME_ACTIVE` setting](../../installation_guide/#theme_active).